jochen-schweizer/microservice-chain-logger/README.md

 ## Hacking API

-For most of the cases you should be fine with functions above, but feel free to hack the library at your on risk.
+For the most of the cases you should be fine with the functions above, but feel free to hack the library at your on risk.

 ### logger.transformEntry(func, entry)